 As a general remark, I find that some section/sentences could be moved to the mat/met (eg: L30-305).
 So this should be checked for.

-This section was moved to mat/met.
+This section was moved to Materials and Methods.
 However, because of the complexity of our sampling strategy and the multiple scales of diversity we are addressing, we think that reminding the reader of our experimental approach is beneficial to his/her understanding of the results.

 Also, I generally found that the authors tried to “squeeze” their data to the maximum to show something.
 And to my point of view, this is the weakness of the paper.
 At one point, it made me doubt about the results.
 This is why after thinking about it for quite some time (sorry again for the delay), I have btw decided not to comment as yet on the discussion.
 So this is something to be taken into account in the next version.
 I would recommend therefore to only use one (and only one).
 For ex: what is the conclusion of L410-413?

-Sorry but we do not understand what the reviewer means by “I would recommend therefore to only use one (and only one)”and therefore cannot reply to that comment.
+Sorry, but we do not understand what the reviewer means by “I would recommend therefore to only use one (and only one)”and therefore cannot reply to that comment.

 Regarding the data in L410-413, it is an important bit of data that is not overlooked, but adds to the conclusions we draw in the discussion.